• Home

 Is chickpea soup healthy?

 This garbanzo bean vegetable soup is low in calories and fat, and high in fiber and flavor!
-It contains beans, broth, tomatoes, a variety of low-calorie vegetables along with pasta.
-Depending upon your diet and nutritional needs, this soup can be a healthy addition to your diet!
+It contains beans, broth, tomatoes, a variety of low-calorie vegetables, along with pasta.
+Depending upon your diet and nutritional needs, this Italian soup with chickpeas can be a healthy addition to your diet!

 Nutritional benefits